 This was soon followed by machines for cutting combs, stamping reedplates, riveting reeds, etc., which had a tremendous impact on the harmonica industry.
 In their first year in business, Matthias Hohner's family business made 650 harmonicas.
 However by 1880, Hohner had set up mass production assembly lines to turn out harmonicas in unprecedented quantities.
 By 1887 they were making one million of them annually and by 1920, the figure had risen to 20 million!
 That same year, the total output of harmonicas from Germany exceeded 50 million - of these, 22.8 million went to the US, 5.4 million to the UK, 3.1 million to India and 1.3 million to Italy.
 In fact, there were very few countries to which the harmonica was not exported and factories were also being set up in many parts of the world to try to keep up with the demand.

 In addition to the Richter System harmonicas, many other types were developed, probably the most important one being the slide chromatic harmonica.
-This was first advertised by Hohner around 1910, although there are patents for similar instruments dating back to the late 1800s.
+There were several attempts at creating chromatic harmonicas in the late 1800s.
 Hohner advertised their first chromatic model in 1898, the "Up To Date Chromatically Tuned", but it quickly vanished without trace.
 More than a decade later, Hohner re-entered the chromatic area with their "Chromatic Harmonica".
 Essentially these are two diatonic harmonicas in one casing, one tuned a semi-tone above the other with a button operated slider to swap between them.
-Hohner's patent for their Chromonica was granted in 1928 (US pat# 1671309) to David Newman, an employee of Hohner USA).
-The ten holed Chromonica 260 was pictured in the January 1910 issue of Music Trade Review and described as the "latest style" from Hohner.
+Hohner's patent for their design was granted in 1928 (US patent 1671309) to David Newman, an employee of Hohner USA).
+Given the model number 260, it was pictured in the January 1910 issue of Music Trade Review and described as the "latest style" from Hohner.
 It was also featured in Hohner's 1911 catalog, but does not seem to have become readily available until the 1920s, its name being changed to the "Chromonica" later in that decade.

 Other harmonicas were designed to play chordal accompaniment, bass lines or special effects, with new designs still coming out even today, although the basic diatonic and chromatic models account for most harmonicas in use.